tcrosen/react-lib/README.md

 # React Library Starter

-A minimal starter template for React components that are intended to be distributed as a module.
+A minimal starter template for React components that are intended to be distributed with styles via npm.

 **Technologies**

+* React
+* Styled Components
 * Babel
 * Webpack
 * Jest